AndreTeixeira1998/overleafwiki/FAQ.md

 ## What is a public project?
 A public project is a project which has had all authentication removed from it so anyone can access it.
 It will not show up on other users project lists.

+## Is reference search and mendeley available?
+The advance reference features  in ShareLaTeX are not currently available.
+We do have plans to add them into server pro in the future but they require increased hosting requirements and complexity so have held back from including them to date.